 RanksAll Rated Central Aid Agency personnel are assigned a rank when they are sworn in.
 Ranks define chain of command and leadership.
 Ranks are earned through merit or by accruing enough points, and can only be lowered as a result of discipline or reassignment.

-The Central Aid Agency is led by a Board of Directors consisting of 7 Directors and Deputy Directors, each from one of the 7 Commands; and up to 7 elected voting seats that can be held by any Commissioned Officer who is elected from one of each of the Commands or Branches.
+The Central Aid Agency is led by a Board of Directors consisting of 7 Directors, each from one of the 7 Commands; and up to 7 elected voting seats that can be held by any Commissioned Officer who is elected from one of each of the Commands or Branches.
 The Board is in charge of defining policy, developing the organization, and moving us forward.
 The Board meets regularly to discuss and vote on issues.

 The C.A.A. is divided into seven primary groups called

 Commands.
 Each Command focuses on a specific area of

 interest or job within our overall mission.
 In addition, the Commands